.

 Another thing to keep in mind is the start up cost.
 Very few spirits are sold in 8oz bottles.
 (There are some spirits sold at that size, so be sure to look for the smaller bottles when you're shopping for spirits.)
 Most spirits are sold in a 750ml bottle which is 25oz - enough alcohol for a little more than three 8oz bottles of extract.
 So depending on the spirit that you choose, you may have to make up to 25oz of extract, which will require 3oz of beans instead of just one.
 This will increase your start-up cost, but your finished cost/oz will still be very low.

-What spirits should buy buy?
+What spirits should you buy?
 It's entirely up to you.
 We've assembled our list of top-10 spirits, but you can certainly explore options outside of our list based on price and/or quality.
 Top shelf (high price) spirits aren't needed.
 There are brands of vodka available online right now for $10/L that would work just fine, and still be a higher quality alcohol that the alcohol used by commercial extract makers.

 .